phrenotype/qorm/docs/parts/joins.md

 Another thing you need to know about is the `Q\Orm\Handler::as()` method.
 This method confers an alias on a Handler same way one would alias a table in sql.

 The `Q\Orm\Handler::join` method takes three parameters, all required.
-The first is the handler you wish to join on, the second is the field on the handler (the previous parameter), the last is the field on the handler (the original one) :).
+The first is field on the handler.The second is the handler you wish to join on, the last is the field on the handler (the previous parameter).
 Look below.

 For left and right joins, simply use `Q\Orm\Handler::leftJoin` and `Q\Orm\Handler::rightJoin` respectively.
 The parameters remain the same.